-The test procedure is described in detail in the cobas\ 6800/8800 Systems Operator's Manual and the cobas p 680 instrument Operator's Manual or to the cobas\ Synergy software User Assistance as applicable for details on optional pooling procedures.
+The test procedure is described in detail in the cobas° 6800/8800 Systems User Assistance; refer to the cobas° Synergy software User Assistance, as applicable, for details on optional pooling procedures.
 Figure 6 below summarizes the procedure.

 Figure 6 cobas® MPX procedure